-There are a range of accessories available as enhancements to your wireless hearing aids.
+There are a range of accessories available as an enhancement to your wireless hearing aid.
 These enable you to hear and communicate better in everyday situations.

 SoundClip-A

 A device that can be used as remote microphone and hands-free headset when paired to your cell phone.